How Do I Adjust The Brewing Time With A Cold Brew Maker?

 5. Agitation: Stirring or agitating the coffee grounds during brewing can affect the rate of extraction.
 Gentle agitation can help even out the extraction process and may result in a shorter brewing time.

-See also How Do I Troubleshoot Issues With My Cold Brew Maker?
+See also How Long Does It Take To Make Cold Brew With A Cold Brew Maker?

 Adjusting Brewing Time with a Cold Brew Maker